d4nyll/smartscroll/README.md

     </script>
     </body>

-> You may also want to link to `styles.css`, but all that does is to ensure the `html` and `body` elements have no margins nor padding
+> You may also want to link to `smartscroll.css`, but all that does is to ensure the `html` and `body` elements have no margins nor padding

 ##### Options